shurushetr/awesome-snapmaker/readme.md

   - 🛒 [Lakeshore Carbide](https://www.lakeshorecarbide.com/) - good source of metalwork quality bits. (not affiliated)
   - 🛒 [Edge of Arlington Saw & Tool](https://www.eoasaw.com/) - good source of metalwork quality bits. (not affiliated)
   - 🛒 [IDC Woodcraft](https://idcwoodcraft.com/) - good source of woodwork quality bits. (not affiliated).
 Thanks to Robert Reade from FB group.
+  - 🛒 [Precise Bits](https://www.precisebits.com) - amazing store with ability to pick bits for your application.
+Has calculators and guides for bits. (not affiliated).

 ## Materials
  - 🛒 [Ocooch Hardwoods](https://ocoochhardwoods.com/) - good source of quality precut wood for your projects. (not affiliated)